Kallisseri Azhakiyakavu Devi Temple, Chengannur: Offerings

 Chanthattam, Archana, Pushpanjali, Ganapathy Homam, Sahasra Namarchana, Muzhukappu, Payasam etc. Kolam Thullal is also an offering during annual festival.

 Festivals

 Padayani festival is celebrated in this temple annually for eight days commencing from the Uthradam Star day to Aswathy Star day in the Malayalam month of Kumbham (February–March).
 Ancient folklore dramas such as Kakkasassi Natakam Padayani Mela and Pooppada Thullal are part of Padayani, but the most important part is Kolam Thullal.
 Bhairavi Kolam, Kalan Kolam (Kalari), Sundara Yakshi, Ambara Yakshi etc. are all depicted here.
 Kolam are made on areca palm sheaths by painting with natural dyes.
 Trained dancers wear them as masks along with breast plates of the same material and perform to the tune of songs meant for them with accompaniment from the thappu percussion instrument.

-Kumbha Bharani, Meena Bharani, Shivaratri, Navaratri, Thrikkarthika etc. are all celebrated.
+Kumbha Bharani, Meena Bharani, Shivaratri, Navaratri, Thirukkarthika etc. are all celebrated.